 From an environmental perspective, measures for energy-poor households are evaluated using a similar principle as for average households.
-The environmental impact of the measure is assessed, such as the primary energy consumption or the production of $CO_2$ and other greenhouse gases.
+The environmental impact of the measure is assessed, such as the primary energy consumption or the production of CO_2 and other greenhouse gases.
 When calculating the change in heating demand or calculating the reduction in pollutant production after replacing the heat source, it must be considered that energy poor households have a different baseline use of the building (for a reference, see estimations of prebound effect above).
 It is important to try to improve the living standards of the family when designing energy saving measures and it is therefore possible that the implementation of energy saving measures will change the user behaviour of the building, which will have an impact on energy consumption.
-This change is appropriate because the living standards of energy poor households are often reduced.
-This means that in certain situations, energy poor households might end-up using more energy after building renovation (Teli et al., 2016).
+This change is appropriate because the living standards of energy poor households might end-up using more energy after building renovation (Teli et al., 2016).